Stop Being A Victim And Take Control

 I changed my life following these rules.

-Read more about how to stop feeling disheartened and take control.
+Read more about how to take control and make a difference.

 When you start taking responsibility for your life instead of letting life control you, you take charge.